shirkdog/zfsbackup/README.md

 These scripts should be used by a non-root user setup and configured to create/destroy snapshots.
 The following will setup the necessary permissions for the zfs-user to manage snapshots for zroot:

-zfs allow -d zfs-user create,destroy,snapshot,hold,mount,send,rename,receive zroot zfs allow -u zfs-user create,compression,destroy,snapshot,snapdir,hold,mount,mountpoint,send,rename,receive,quota,refquota zroot
+`zfs allow -du zfs-user create,compression,destroy,snapshot,snapdir,hold,mount,mountpoint,send,rename,receive,quota,refquota zroot`